gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

 \indent We'll perform all 6+ steps of the hypothesis test for the slope coefficient and add a confidence interval interpretation for this example.
+\index{hypothesis testing}
 First, we need to select our hypotheses (the 2-sided test would be a ***conservative*** choice and no one that does climate change research wants to be accused of taking a ***liberal*** approach in their analyses^[All joking aside, if researchers can find evidence of climate change using ***conservative*** methods (methods that reject the null